 Rear-facing infant seats may come with removable bases.
 In seats with removable bases, the base stays in the car so you do not need to install it each time you put your baby in the car.
 Here are some tips for rear-facing infant seats:

-Your child can ride in a forward-facing seat after he has reached two years or older, or has reached the highest height and weight allowed by the manufacturer of the rear-facing seat.
+Your child can ride in a forward-facing seat after they have reached 2 years or older, or have reached the highest height and weight allowed by the manufacturer of the rear-facing seat.
 Here are some additional recommendations:

 Convertible seats can be used as both rear-facing and forward-facing seats, depending on the baby’s height and weight.
 They are bigger than rear-facing infant seats and can be used longer.
 Follow the AAP's recommendations for keeping babies rear-facing as long as possible.
 If your child is riding in a convertible seat, they can be turned to face forward after meeting the AAP's guidelines.
 Check the seat's instructions to see if the recline angle of the seat needs to be adjusted.